John Part: 1995–2000: Lean years and move to the PDC

-Part is generally regarded to have failed to consolidate his early success for most of the 1990s.
+Part did not consolidate his early success during most of the 1990s.
 Despite more wins on the North American circuit, including the Canadian Open and Canadian National Championships in 1995, Part struggled to make an impact in the major tournaments in the United Kingdom after his 1994 BDO World Championship success at Lakeside.
-In the 1995 BDO World Championship, Part only won one match in defending his title; losing an epic match in the second round to Paul Williams.
-Part and Williams had another epic match in the first round of the 1996 BDO World Championship, this time with Part winning, but Part was unable to make it to the quarter-finals of the BDO World Championship again after 1994, while Part also failed to reach the quarter finals of the World Masters during his entire BDO career.
+In the 1995 BDO World Championship, Part only won one match in defending his title; losing in the second round to Paul Williams.
+Part and Williams had another match in the first round of the 1996 BDO World Championship, this time with Part winning, but Part did not make it to the quarter-finals of the BDO World Championship again after 1994, nor did he reach the quarter-finals of the World Masters during his entire BDO career.
 Despite his initial whirlwind success, Part was struggling to reach the heady heights of his breakthrough win.
 In June 1997, Part left the British Darts Organisation and joined the rival Professional Darts Corporation, and has competed in PDC sanctioned events ever since then.
-In 1997 PDC World Matchplay lost to Drew O'Neill 4–6.
+In the 1997 World Matchplay, Part lost to Drew O'Neill 4–6.

-Joining the PDC, however, initially failed to provide the impetus that Part's results needed.
+Joining the PDC, however, did not initially provide the improvement Part hoped for.
 His performances in the major events continued to be indifferent, including early exits in the 1998 and 1999 PDC World Championships.
-The new millennium, however, began to bring small success for Part.
-Despite a quiet 2000 PDC World Championship, where he was eliminated in the round of sixteen, he secured a smaller victory in the Eastbourne Open in 2000.
-Part then secured his highest placing in a major PDC event by reaching the quarter-finals of the 2000 PDC World Grand Prix.
+The new millennium, however, brought small success for Part.
+Despite a quiet 2000 PDC World Championship, where he was eliminated in the round of sixteen, he had a smaller victory in the Eastbourne Open in 2000.
+Part then achieved his highest placing in a major PDC event by reaching the quarter-finals of the 2000 PDC World Grand Prix.
 These slightly improved results were only a harbinger, however, for what was to be the most storied and successful phase of Part's career.